Updated: Jul 11

 As with the first training, first, a few students had trickled in at the appointed hour, noon, but the room was not completely full of students until well after 12:40 or so.
 I commented to Anis Alfalo, the president of the Association des Jeunes Photographes Morocains (Moroccan Youth Photographers Association), who had agreed to photograph the event gratis, that I use to encounter the same phenomena in Mexico when I was studying there.
 Events often started sometime after the designated time.

 He concurred that in Morocco, it was common for people to arrive a bit after the designated time even for very official events.
 I was just ecstatic that most of the students that came this time were students from the past training sessions.
 There were a few new faces, but by and large, we all greeted each other with handshakes and touching our hands to our hearts, some kissing each other’s cheeks as they greeted us.

 Altogether, we had nine tables with 55 students in attendance.
 The nine tables were pre-designated to have six students each and as one of three groups – all females, all males, or mixed females and males.
 As with many events, there were more men than women, but we still had two tables of women, four of all males, three mixed.

-The group’s first exercise was dream-mapping, the second listing of assets and gaps, and the third community mapping.
-Next each group did a pair-wise project ranking.
+The group’s first exercise was dream mapping, the second listing of assets and gaps, and the third was community mapping.
+Next, each group did a pair-wise project ranking.
 Once that was finished, a Pair-wise chart was created consisting of the top items from each group.
 The nine projects selected were: Transparency and liberty of expression, Campus, Medical Center, over-crowding, Change University System, Electronic Library, Transportation, Absence of good governance, Professor Competency.

 Evaluations were then distributed.
 We provided some food items – sandwiches, yogurt, fruit, French fries, and beverages.
 All agreed that the next training would be at 11:30 on Wednesday, 2/1/2013.